MxNxPx/gitlab-cicd-demo/README.md

 ```
 HELLO_URL=$(echo "http://$(sudo minikube ip):30800") && echo $HELLO_URL
 google-chrome ${HELLO_URL} &
+#if using multipass, copy this URL and put it in your browser
 ```

 ### change something and watch pipeline run again